thu-ml/tianshou/docs/tutorials/concepts.rst

 Three states for policy
 ^^^^^^^^^^^^^^^^^^^^^^^

-TODO: explain what is training state, learning state and testing state.
+During the training process, the policy has three state, namely training state, learning state, and testing state:
+Training state is defined as interacting with environments and collecting training data into the buffer;

-We define the learning state as performing ``policy.learn()`` during training.
+we define the learning state as performing a model update (such as ``policy.learn()``) during training process;
+and the testing state is obvious: evaluate the performance of the current policy during training process.

 In order to distinguish the training state, learning state and testing state, you can check the policy state by ``policy.training`` and ``policy.learning``.
 The state setting is as follows: